MatthewRalston/kmerdb/academics.md

 # Abstract

 A brief introduction to the biomathematical topics of k-mer counting, motif abundance, alignment-free quantification and variant analysis, and alignment-free linear runtime are presented to the reader to frame a discussion about common formats for k-mer counts and deBruijn graphs.
-These techniques can bypass the rate-limiting quadratic step in the topic of gene expression to provide faster results for a more rapid, on-line expression measurement experience.
+The k-mer counting technique bypasses the rate-limiting quadratic step in the topic of gene expression to provide faster results for a more rapid, on-line expression measurement experience.
+Eventually, an on-line real-time gene-expression measurement method may treat genomic sequences as abstract spectra through k-mer counting, much like certain high-throughput chemical and biochemical platforms are capable of analyzing complex, multiplexed spectra, and/or 'unknown' spectra to determine closest known chemical structures.

-Eventually, an on-line real-time gene-expression measurement method may treat genomic sequences as abstract spectra, much like certain high-throughput chemical and biochemical platforms are capable of doing with robotics.
-To this end, we discuss key research topics such as the juxtaposition of alignment and assembly throughout the analytical process, constructive interference on discrete spectral combinations, linear runtimes, graph databases, alignment-free sequence similarity, alignment-free sequence distance metrics usable for machine learning, normalization practices, embedded sequence frequencies, and the nature of the multivariate probability density landscape for known and unknown sequence lengths.
+To this end, we discuss key research topics such as the juxtaposition of alignment and assembly throughout the analytical process, constructive interference of spectra in multiplexed samples, linear runtimes, graph databases, alignment-free sequence similarity, alignment-free sequence distance metrics usable for machine learning, and normalization practices.

-To achieve all of these goals, the reader is asked to consider their academic and/or professional networks to locate an advisor who is capable of guideing a student through their first grant-writing process.
+To achieve all of these goals, the reader is asked to consider their academic and/or professional networks to locate an advisor who is capable of guideing a student through their first grant-writing and/or fellowship application process.
 Potentially, I would like to stay for both a masters and a PhD, so this would grant considerable time to manage the scope and timelines of the project.